teneeto/lead-managment-app/README.md

 ## Endpoints to Note

-To Use this App We have the following endpoints:
+To use this App, we have the following endpoints:

 - Open [http://localhost:3000/](http://localhost:3000/): To View the Immigration Assessment Form
 - Open [http://localhost:3000/login](http://localhost:3000/login): To open a login form (With this form you can access the Leads List)